Quantum Strategies for Rendezvous and Domination Tasks on Graphs with Mobile Agents: Numerical Optimization Methods

 \subsection{Semi-definite Programming}

 SDP is a mathematical optimization technique that extends the concepts of linear programming to handle matrices and, in particular, positive semidefinite matrices.
-It addresses problems where the objective is to optimize a linear objective function subject to linear equality and semidefinite inequality constraints.
+It addresses problems where the goal is to optimize a linear objective function subject to linear equality and semidefinite inequality constraints.
 SDP finds applications in diverse fields~\cite{vandenberghe1996semidefinite}, including quantum information~\cite{Skrzypczyk2023,mironowicz2023semi,tavakoli2023semidefinite}.
 Advancements in algorithmic design and improvements in computational power have significantly enhanced the efficiency of SDP solvers.
-Modern interior-point methods~\cite{potra2000interior}, in particular, have proven to be effective in solving large-scale semidefinite programs, making SDP a versatile tool for addressing complex optimization problems~\cite{andersen2000mosek}.
+Modern interior-point methods~\cite{potra2000interior} have proven to be effective in solving large-scale SDP, making them a versatile tool for addressing complex optimization problems~\cite{andersen2000mosek}.
 For $m, n \in \mathbb{N}_{+}$ the primal optimization task of SDP is:

 where $c \in \mathbb{R}^m$, $F(x) := F_0 + \sum_{i = 1}^{m} x_i F_i$, $F_i \in \mathbb{R}^{n \times n}$, and $x \in \mathbb{R}^m$ is the variable.
 The so-called dual of this problem with a symmetric matrix variable $Z \in \mathbb{R}^{n \times n}$ is